pex-tool/lambdex/README.md

 You can alternately supply a list of files containing json structs e.g.

     lambdex test lambda_function.pex event1.json event2.json ...

+Testing a GCP HTTP Cloud Function requires specifying the type.

+    lambdex test --type gcp-http lambda_function.zip

+> Note: In order to test GCP HTTP Cloud Functions, you must be using pex v1.6 or greater.

 ### step 4: upload lambda function